 A general student complaint may be filed by a student who feels an action of a College staff member, office, or group violates existing College rules, policy, or procedures or other local, state, and federal laws.
 A complaint of gender discrimination or sexual harassment is not included in this category; please see Title IX complaint below.

 The Complaint Procedures are formalized procedures to ensure timely resolution at the lowest possible level.
 The first step is the informal resolution stage, which involves the student who has a complaint and the faculty/staff member or specific group with whom the student has a complaint.
 The student must notify the faculty/staff person or representative of a group that he or she wishes to make an appointment for an informal meeting to review an action.
 In the absence of the instructor or staff person and after a good faith effort to make contact, the student may directly contact the instructional dean or appropriate administrator or submit their complaint online at: Complaint Form

 San Diego City, Mesa and Miramar Colleges do not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
 Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of gender, gender identity, or sexual orientation in employment, as well as all education programs and activities, and protect all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and sexual violence.
 These procedures are used when a complaint concerns discrimination on the basis of gender, including sexual harassment.
 For more information on the district’s sexual harassment and/or violence prevention and complaint policies, please visit the district Title IX & Campus SaVE Act

-Students who wish to file a Title IX complaint may do so online at: Complaint Form or contact the Title IX Coordinator:
+Students who wish to file a Title IX complaint may do so online at: Complaint Form or directly with the District's Title IX Office: